 Use these online resources to help you with your research into Modesto’s history, architecture, and landscapes.
-You will also find links to information helpful in the preservation and restoration of your landscape or building.
+You will also find links to information helpful to explore your own history, that of your family, your neighborhood, or of your community in Modesto, and the preservation and restoration of your landscape or building.

 House and Property Research

-If you are doing research into a house or piece of property in Modesto, we suggest you start your project by reading and completing the tasks in the Modesto Art Museum publication, Researching Your Modesto Property, and reading the Smithsonian guide to exploring your house history: House Detective: Finding History in Your Home
+If you are researching a house, a building, or piece of property in Modesto, we suggest you start your project by reading and completing the tasks in the Modesto Art Museum publication, Researching Your Modesto Property, and reading the Smithsonian guide to exploring your house history: House Detective: Finding History in Your Home

 Property Patents, Land Grants, Homesteads, Deeds, and Wills